BSG-monday-41.jpg

 Find out more

-The BSG runs an annual scientific meeting at which many hundred original papers are presented to audiences approaching 2600 professionals.
-It is also intimately involved in all aspects of training of British gastroenterology and to original research in the field.
+The BSG is intimately involved in all aspects of training of British gastroenterology and to original research in the field.
 Research is supported indirectly through the promotion of high standards and offering platforms for scientific presentation and publication, and directly through substantial financial contributions to the Society's affiliated charity, Guts UK.
 The BSG co-owns three journals.
 Gut is Europe's highest-ranked gastroenterology journal, by citation-related impact factor, and the Society's oldest title.
 Frontline Gastroenterology focuses on clinical aspects of gastroenterology.
 The newest addition to the portfolio is the open-access journal Open Gastroenterology.
-The Society regularly produces guidelines on aspects of contemporary practice.
-While the Society exists for the promotion of the discipline it is not itself able to provide medical advice or to recommend individual practitioners.
-Prospective patients are advised to consult their own medical advisers with a view to referral to a member of the Society.
+The Society regularly produces clinical guidelines on aspects of contemporary practice.

 Governance

 Positions within BSG committees are filled through an election, or for senior officer posts, through competitive interviews.
+Learn more about the governance, strategy and structure of the BSG through the links below.

 The history of the BSG